 Now we will look at No Show status.

 SEVIS will automatically change Initial Status EV records to No Show when the EV has not been validated within an appropriate time frame.
-This time frame for validation varies based on the exchange visitor’s scenario:
+The timing varies based on the exchange visitor’s scenario:

 - If the record contains port of entry and the program duration is greater than 30 days, the status will change to No Show 30 days after the program begin date.